 How do I find them?

 If you live in India, we curate for mental health practitioners (therapists) who practice privately and list them on our platform.
-You can find details of their respective private setups here.

 While it’s easier to know how life coaches and social workers differ professionals in the mental health space, it’s important for us to also note that things aren’t always very clear.
 You might see a clinical psychologist only offer the services of therapy with no testing, you may see a psychiatrist only offer the services of counselling without medication, and so on.
 It’s important for you to have a conversation with your professional to know and understand their line of work directly from them.